 Hello, I'm Alena! (she/her)

-I'm a conservation geographer, photographer, illustrator, and science communicator currently living and learning in beautiful coastal British Columbia, within the traditional territories of the Lkwungen-speaking peoples and the Songhees, Esquimalt and WSÁNEĆ Nations.
+I'm a conservation geographer, photographer, illustrator, and science communicator currently living and learning in beautiful coastal British Columbia, within the unceded territories of the Lkwungen-speaking peoples and the Songhees, Esquimalt and WSÁNEĆ Nations.

 I'm passionate about the complex interconnectivity that exists within all aspects of our shared world.
 I'm driven through my art and research to find things that connect us all, and use them to inspire action, bring optimism, and find sustainable solutions that benefit nature AND empower communities.